• Skip to primary navigation

 This cake is moist and fudgy - almost like a brownie.
 It's so good, that you don't really need any frosting to go with it.
 Usually, I don't eat it with anything.
 Sometimes I'll go for a scoop of ice cream, a dusting of powdered sugar, or some whipped cream if I am feeling indulgent.

-overhead chocolate cake with chocolate chips
+overhead cake with chocolate chips

 Can I Make Chocolate Mug Cake Without Eggs?